-Write policy that dictates how exactly you tell your students about health care policy and how responsible you are when you mess up.
+Write policy that dictates how exactly they tell their students about health care policy and how responsible they are when they mess up.

-Be accountable and open with what happens in your meetings, and don’t wait months to post board meeting minutes.
+Be accountable and open with what happens in their meetings, and don’t wait months to post board meeting minutes.

 Or set up a Tim Horton’s.
-Your call.
+Their call.

 This story was updated to remove information about how many days of Orkambi Zaharieva had, due to the passing of time between the print publication date and the online publication date.